anmolSekh/tictactoetutorial/README.md

 # tictactoetutorial
-Followed Tutorial to create TicTacToe game in React
+Followed a Tutorial to create TicTacToe game in React